Terry Moore (cartoonist)

 Terry Moore (born 1954) is an American cartoonist, known for the series Strangers in Paradise, Rachel Rising, and the founding of Homage Comics.
-His work has won him recognition in the comics industry, including the Eisner Award for Best Serialized Story in 1996 for Strangers in Paradise #1-8, which was collected in the trade paperback I Dream of You.
+His work has won him recognition in the comics industry, including the Eisner Award for Best Serialized Story in 1996 for Strangers in Paradise #1–8, which was collected in the trade paperback I Dream of You.

 Early life

 Moore was born in Texas and he grew up in the Southern United States, Africa, and England.
 His younger sister was born while his family lived in Africa.
-He began drawing in sketchbooks when he was eight, and when he was thirteen, he learned to play the electric guitar.
+He started drawing in sketchbooks since he was eight, and when he was thirteen, he learned to play the electric guitar.
 He has said his greatest career influence is Peanuts' Charles Schulz.

 While working as a musician, Moore met and married his wife.
 When they decided to have a family, he took a more stable job as a video editor.
 He moved into cartooning when he became tired of editing.

 Career

 Following the examples of independent comic creators like Dave Sim and Jeff Smith, Terry Moore decided to publish Strangers in Paradise himself through his own Houston-based Abstract Studio imprint.

 In 2008, Moore wrote and drew covers for all five issues of Marvel Comics's Spider-Man Loves Mary Jane vol. 2.
 The following year, he began writing Runaways vol. 2, also for Marvel.
 This run lasted for nine issues.

 The first issue of his next self-published series, Echo was released on March 5, 2008.
-Echo ran for 36 issues and concluded in June 2011.
+Echo ran for 30 issues and concluded in June 2011.
 It was followed in August 2011 by Rachel Rising, a 42-issue horror comic which won the 2014 Harvey Award for Best Lettering and 2015 award for Best Cartoonist in addition to several other nominations.
 It was also nominated for an Eisner Award in the categories Best Continuing Series (2012), Best Writer/Artist (2012, 2014), and Best Letterer (2014).
 His next book, Motor Girl, ran for 10 issues between November 2016 and November 2017.

 Moore was featured in The Cartoonist, a 2009 documentary film on the life and work of Jeff Smith, creator of Bone.
 Moore was nominated in 2016 for the Inkwell Awards All-in-One Award.

 Moore has expressed a desire to do a syndicated cartoon strip in the authors notes at the back of the Strangers in Paradise collection books.
 Some of Moore's strip work has been published in Paradise, Too! and as a second feature in select issues of Rachel Rising.